How to Choose the Best Leaky Gut Supplements.

 It might sound impossible to absorb nutrients and block dangerous substances at the same time, but it’s possible thanks to tight junctions in the intestinal barrier.
-Tight junctions are permeable seals that let water and nutrients pass through, but block anything dangerous or toxic.
-If tight junctions work properly, leaky gut never develops.
+Tight junctions are permeable seals that let water and nutrients pass through but block anything dangerous or toxic.
+If tight junctions work properly, a leaky gut never develops.

 However, just like any other part of the body, tight junctions are vulnerable to damage.
 Gluten, sugar, dairy, and medications can all irritate the digestive tract and puncture the tight junction with small holes.
 These holes allow bacteria, food particles, and toxins to pass through the intestinal barrier and into the bloodstream.
 In other words — a leaky gut.